WaiveCar/Waivecar/src/views/site/faq.md

 ### Where can I park when I'm done?

 If the battery is over 25 miles charged, you can park at any 3 hour public parking spot in Santa Monica without paying the meter.
 Outside of Santa Monica 12 hours of free parking is needed.
 Please note, meters are NOT free outside of Santa Monica!!!
 If the battery is under 25 miles charged you MUST return it at the headquarters at 2102 Pico Blvd.

 However, after 10pm, parking must be valid until 10:00 AM that morning.

 ### Where can I **NOT** park?
-Private parking spaces, parking garages, permit-only spots, any business parking lot, or ANYWHERE not in Santa Monica, Venice, Sawtelle, Mar Vista and Marina Del Ray!
+Private parking spaces, parking garages, permit-only spots, any business parking lot, or ANYWHERE not in our operating area!
 Make sure to check street signs so that there are no parking restrictions on the spot for 3 hours(in SM) and 12 hours (Outside of SM).

 Restricted parking includes:

  * Street parking restricted by signs such as during street sweeping hours
  * Private lots (Whole Foods, Ralphs, etc.)
  * Private driveways & Permit-only zones
  * Indoor public lots with less than 3 hours free parking
  * Upside down and engulfed in flames

 ### Is it true I don't have to pay any parking meter in Santa Monica?
 Yep!
 Since we have the bumper sticker for fully electric cars, all parking meters in Santa Monica ONLY are free!